jay worth allen bio artist statement

 Commercial Advertising Agencies: Olgvy & Mather, Tracy Locke, GSD&M.

-Awards: National/Regional Addys, National Graphic Design, National Advertising Federation, National Illustration and National Works on Paper.
+National/Regional Addys, National Graphic Design, National Advertising Federation, National Illustration and National Works on Paper.

-Miscellaneous Artist in Residence/Instructor: Southern Methodist University, University of Texas, Conservatory of Art, Edinburgh Scotland, one month fill-in @ Memphis College of Art, Greenhills Middle and Upper School, Dallas.
+Southern Methodist University, University of Texas, Conservatory of Art, Edinburgh Scotland, Memphis College of Art (Masters Design Program), Greenhills Middle and Upper School (Dallas).

 Miscellaneous Schooling:

-North Texas State, Memphis College of Art, Southwestern and Dallas Seminaries, Oxford, UK, Ansel Adams, Duane Michales, the painter Rosha, plus a bunch of courses and individual studies which meant more to me than someone reading this stuff.
+North Texas State, Memphis College of Art, Southwestern and Dallas Seminaries, Oxford (UK), Ansel Adams, Duane Michales, the painter Rosha, plus a bunch of courses and individual studies, which meant more to me than someone reading this stuff.

 contact information:

-© 2010 dr. jay & miss diana
+web design and content © 2017 dr. jay & miss diana

 all rights reserved